math123456789/mko/README.md

 |3|Nandan|Ambala|505210|India|
 |4|kalyan|New York|003695|United States|

-The following SQL statement selects the "CustomerName" and "City" columns from the "Customers" table
+The following SQL query selects the "CustomerName" and "City" columns from the "Customers" table

 SELECT CustomerName, City from Customers